18F/API-All-the-X/pages/agency_checklist.md

 * Have you begun encouraging the different units of your agency to produce their first API if they haven’t already.
 * Have you begun encouraging the different units of your agency to consume your agency's own APIs if they haven’t already.
 * Have you looked for opportunities to consume other agencies' APIs to avoid maintaining duplicative services?
+* Have you made sure that each API is reflected in the agency's [public data listing](http://project-open-data.github.io/catalog/)?